jaipack17/ruxe/README.md

 ## 🤝 Contribution

 For contributing to this project, fork the repository [here](https://github.com/jaipack17/ruxe), make the changes and open a pull request!
 Pull requests will be reviewed before being merged.

+## 🐛 Bugs

+Found a bug?
+Having an issue with the package?
+Open a new issue [here](https://github.com/jaipack17/ruxe/issues)!